jespo655/Compiler/specification.md

 The length of a string s (its size in bytes) can be discovered using the built-in function len.
 The length is a compile-time constant if the string is a constant.
 A string's bytes can be accessed by integer indices 0 through len(s)-1.

+Go channels:

+    messages := make(chan string)           // create the channel
+    go func() { messages <- "ping" }()      // put a message in the channel in a different thread (blocks the thread until the message is read) msg := <- messages;                     // receive the message in this thread (blocks the thread until a message is received)

+Buffered channels:

+    messages := mage(chan string, 2)        // create the channel, buffering up to 2 values
+    messages <- "buffered"                  // put 2 values in the buffer messages <- "channel"                   // if a 3rd value would be put in here, it would block the thread until a message was read msg1 := <- messages                     // receive 2 values from the buffer msg2 := <- messages                     // if a 3rd value would be read here, it would block the thread until a message was sent

+Receive only channels (chan<-):

+    func ping(pings chan<- stringm, msg string) { pings <- msg }

+Read only channels (<-chan):

+    func pong(pings <-chan string, pongs chan<- string) { msg:=<-pings; pongs<-msg }

+Waiting for several channels simultaneously with select (also showing timeouts):

+    select {
+        case msg1 := <-channel1: foo1()                 // if msg1 was received first, do foo1()
+        case msg2 := <-channel2: foo2()                 // if msg2 was received first, do foo2()
+        case <-time.After(time.Second*2): foo3()        // if none was received before 2 seconds, do foo3()
+    }

+Non-blocking operations with select default:

+    select {
+        case msg1 := <-channel1: foo1()                 // if msg1 has a message, do foo1()
+        case msg2 := <-channel2: foo2()                 // if msg2 has a message, do foo2()
+        default: foo3();                                // if none of them have a message waiting, do foo3() }